SchoemanClaudia/D20Bingo/README.md

     - Time is up
     - Saving Throw (+10 seconds to countdown)
     - Death Throw (-10 seconds from countdown)
-  - If the messages are prompted during game play, they disappear with next dice roll to keep game flowing.
+  - If the messages are prompted during game play, they disappear with next dice roll to keep game flowing

 ![Bingo Message](assets/images/msg-bingo.webp) ![No win Message](assets/images/msg-nobingo.webp) ![Time Up Message](assets/images/msg-timeup.webp) ![Saving Throw Message](assets/images/msg-saving.webp) ![Death Throw Message](assets/images/msg-death.webp)

- __The Footer__
+ __Footer__
-  - The footer section includes a link to a site called The Roarbots, which explains a brief history of the D20.
-The link will open to a new tab to allow easy navigation for the user.
+  - The footer section includes an external link to a site called The Roarbots, which explains a brief history of the D20.
+The link will open to a new tab to allow easy navigation for the user back to D20 Bingo! site

 ![Footer](assets/images/footer.webp)

 __404 Error Page__
-  - A custom error page loads if incorrect url loads.
+  - A custom error page loads if navigated to an incorrect url within site
-  - Button on page redirects back to home page.
+  - Main button visible on page redirects back to working home page

  ![404 Error Mobile](assets/images/404-error-mobile.webp)  ![404 Error Desktop](assets/images/404-error-desktop.webp)

 ### UX/UI Wireframing

-- The site was developed with a mobile-first approach.
+- The site was developed with a mobile-first approach
-- Main colour theme hex for rust (#b5562c) and (#ce6228), secondary is standard white (#ffffff) and black (#000000).
+- Main colour theme hex for rust (#b5562c) and (#ce6228), secondary is standard white (#ffffff) and black (#000000)
-- Wireframe drawn up pre-development to assist with structure of elements during gameplay.
-As development commenced, elements were adjusted for the best user experience.
+- Wireframe was drawn up pre-development to assist with structure of elements during gameplay.
+As development commenced, elements were adjusted for the best user experience and functionality

 ![Wireframe Sketch](assets/images/wireframe.webp)

 ### Future Features to Implement

-- Create 'Experience Level' reveal panel:
+- Create a 'Experience Level' reveal panel:
   - Allow player to collect tokens during various levels as they progress through bingo wins
+  - Tokens are revealed after each bingo win and levelling up to next gameplay
+  - Collected tokens could potentially cosist of scrolls, potions, gems, maps and keys
+  - Tokens can be used to exchange for gameplay advantages, such a extra time on countdown
 - Once full panel of tokens have been collected, the dungeon doors unlock and reveal a 'Monster Level'
 - Monster Level will consist of a monster size bingo card to complete to win the ultimate battle
 - Introduce different game objectives within levels as player progresses through XP Levels, this will entail timer adjustments and game card validation to vary depending on bingo requirements for that level
-- Create a video play through of game and all levels, add to a designated Twitch channel
+- Create a video play through of game and all levels, add video content to a designated Twitch channel

 ## Testing

 ### Accessibility

--   Tested and confirmed that the site works in different browsers; Chrome, Safari and Firefox.
+-   Tested and confirmed that the site works in different browsers; Chrome, Safari and Firefox
 -   Tested and confirmed that all internal links are working
--   Tested that all external links are working and opening in a separate tab.
+-   Tested that all external links are working and opening in a separate tab
--   Tested all gameplay functionality within these browsers and screen sizes.
+-   Tested all gameplay functionality within these browsers and screen sizes

-- Ran the pages through Lighthouse, performance  level was 67 with initial load, but the sites accessibility above 90.
+- Ran the pages through Lighthouse, performance level was 67 with initial load, but the sites accessibility rated above 90
   - Fixed the performance on page initial load:
-    - Modifying aspect ratio on all images used, by specifying exact sizes with space needed improved the CLS.
+    - Modifying aspect ratio on all images used, by specifying exact sizes with space needed to improve the CLS
-    - Adding styling for the previous roller number panel, by specifying the space needed avoids content shifting when panel appears on dice roll.
+    - Adding styling for the previous roller number panel, by specifying the space needed avoids content shifting when panel appears on die roll
-    - Modifying the message panel to the bottom of the bingo button, this eliminated the shifting of content when messages disappeared and re-appeared during gameplay.
+    - Modifying the message panel to the bottom of the bingo button, this eliminated the shifting of content when messages disappeared and re-appeared during gameplay
-    - Modifying the accordion sections for rules to a modal, this eliminated the large layout shifts when running lighhouse diagnostics.
+    - Modifying the accordion sections for rules to a modal, this eliminated the large layout shifts when running lighhouse diagnostics on desktop and mobile

-  - After changing to a modal design and retesting, the sites performance and accessibility improved greatly at 90 and above.
+  - After changing to a modal design and retesting, the sites performance and accessibility improved greatly at 90 and above for both desktop and mobile

 ![Lighthouse score for mobile](assets/images/lighthouse-score.webp)